Possible-Lobotamy/data-analytics-power-bi-report979/README.md

 for each of the pages.
 Setting the buttons to turn a different colour when hovered over.
 Then connecting each one the buttons to navigate to their respective affiliated pages.

+Milestone 10
+-
+The aim of this milestone was to connect and import data a Postgres db, then use SQL queries to extract the desired and revelent information.

+Firstly a connection the Azure hosted db was created.

+Then a list of the tables in the db printed and saved in .csv format for referencing.
+Then the list of every column in every table were printed and saved in .csv format creating a full extracted repoistory of the db information.

+Several (5) questions were posed.
+Using SQL tools in vscode and the connection to db, SQL queries were designed to answer each one of these questions and the answers and queries saved and uploaded the the git.